 Housing Benefit works slightly differently for people in private rented accommodation.
-You can apply for Local Housing Allowance, a maximum level of Housing Benefit set by the local authority according to the local rental market.
-Some types of tenancy are exempt from Local Housing Allowance; for example, individuals who rent from a housing association.
-Call our benefits advisers for more information.
+The local authority will have a Local Housing Allowance (LHA), which gives a maximum level of housing benefit or housing costs set by the local authority according to the local rental market.
+Some types of tenancy are exempt from LHA; for example, individuals who rent from a housing association.

 Support for Mortgage Interest

-It is possible for some people who are claiming certain benefits to apply for Support for Mortgage Interest (SMI) to contribute to interest payments on a mortgage.
-If you qualify for Support for Mortgage Interest, your interest payments on a new mortgage payment you take out will be partly subsidised.
+People claiming certain benefits used to be able to apply for Support for Mortgage Interest (SMI) to contribute to interest payments on a mortgage.

-MysafeHome also specialise in shared ownership mortgages for adults with disabilities.
+MysafeHome (insert link https://mysafehome.info/ ) specialises in shared ownership mortgages for adults with disabilities.

 We can help